 The Cooperative Extension suggests applying the fungicide two or three times around the time leaves start to expand.
 Then once or twice again at 10-day or two-week intervals.

 Get the best tree care service at an affordable price

 Trees affected: Powdery mildew can affect many trees.
 The most common include ash, lilac maple, dogwood, magnolia, basswood, crabapple, catalpa, and oak.

 Treatment: Plant susceptible trees in areas with adequate sunlight and good air circulation to reduce moisture.
 You may prune your plants to ensure air circulation.
-Treating your ash tree with a registered fungicide may also help to control powdery mildew.
+You can treat powdery mildew with a registered fungicide, which may also help to control the disease.